Assessing the Landscape: Mapping Current Progress and Uncovering Pathways for Growth

 Be clear about the kinds of programs and initiatives that fall within environmental literacy by including examples that can spark your stakeholders minds without influencing the results too much.

 One of the most important parts of the environmental literacy plan is articulating where things like MWEEs and outdoor experiences are occurring over a student’s academic career.
-Include questions that uncover the extent to which these experiences are occurring for all students in a grade.
+Include questions that uncover the extent (e.g., How often and where do students learn outside?
+Do students take part in environmental action?) to which these experiences are occurring for all students in a grade.

-In addition to asking about what programming and learning opportunities are in place, include open-ended questions that provide stakeholders the opportunity to describe areas of opportunity for environmental literacy activities or programs or where capacity is needed in order to enhance an element (e.g., professional development, supplies, partnership).
+Include open-ended questions that provide stakeholders the opportunity to describe additional areas of opportunity for environmental literacy activities or programs or where capacity is needed in order to enhance an element (e.g., professional development, supplies, partnership).

 How

-Just as you customize questions, consider adjusting the format of how you learn about where your district is with environmental literacy depending on your stakeholders.
+Just as you customize questions, consider adjusting the format of how you learn about environmental literacy depending on your stakeholders.
 This could look like focus groups, interviews, surveys, other methods, or a combination of these.

 Examples of Assessment Resources